-- Gently ease off the upper edges of the flange, using a medical adhesive remover spray if necessary. - Remove the one piece system from the skin.
+- Gently ease off the upper edges of the flange, using a medical adhesive remover spray if necessary. - Remove the one piece pouch and flange system from the skin.
 Fold and seal the pouch using the adhesive edges on the flange. - Insert it in a hygienic or plastic bag before disposing in a bin bag.
 Never flush it down the toilet!